Back to the Free Library

 Immediate swap

 Warm your hands.
 Hold a hot drink, run warm water over your wrists, or put on socks.
-Warm extremities signal to your nervous system that you are not in danger.
-This is one of the fastest physiological resets available to you.
+Warm extremities are one of the fastest, simplest signals you can send your body that you are not in danger.

 Light

 Light is your primary circadian signal.
-Your brain uses it to set every biological clock in your body.
-The wrong light at the wrong time is not just uncomfortable.
-It is physiologically disruptive.
+Your body uses it to set its daily rhythm.
+The wrong light at the wrong time does more than feel uncomfortable.
+It works against your body's clock.

 Dysregulating